YairAssif-Tuba/ATM-System-Project/README.md

 ### **Account-Level Locking**
 - Each account has its own lock to prevent race conditions
 - Only one transaction can access an account at a time
-- 20-second timeout prevents deadlocks and allows system to run without waiting too much to lock
+- 20-second timeout prevents starvation and allows system to run without waiting too much to lock
 - Prevents TOCTOU (Time of Check to Time of Use) vulnerabilities

 ### **Concurrent Access**